 Edit Nonfiction Books

-While still fairly young in my writing/editing career, I had one of those “lightbulb” moments.
-I was thinking about the difference between content editing and proofreading (aka copy editing).
+While still fairly young in my writing/editing career, I had one of those “lightbulb moments.”
+I was thinking about the difference between these 2 approaches to editing manuscripts.
 Here’s what I realized:

-- The proofreader (or copy editor) looks at what IS there.
+- The copyeditor (or proofreader) looks at what IS there.
 In other words, this person will fix typos, correct grammar, and adjust the punctuation in your manuscript.
-He or she may break up run-on sentences and may offer helpful suggestions.
+He or she may offer a few helpful suggestions.

-- The content editor looks at what is there – and what is NOT there.
-For example, when you make a point in your manuscript, is it clear or does it need more explanation to fully complete the thought?
-Alternatively, do some points get bogged down with too much unnecessary detail?
+- The content editor looks at what IS there – and what is NOT there.
+For example, when you make a point in your manuscript, does it need more explanation to complete the thought?
+Or do some points get “lost in the weeds” with unnecessary detail?
 And this is important: Does a clear theme or takeaway message resonate throughout your manuscript?
-The content editor relentlessly pursues clarity, energy, and momentum.
-The goal is to keep the reader engaged.
+The content editor relentlessly pursues clarity, flow, and energy.
 Let’s keep the reader reading!

-I offer decades of experience as a professional editor, with experience in a wide variety of business subjects including entrepreneurship, healthcare, high tech, insurance, law, manufacturing, nonprofit fundraising, and real estate.
+I offer decades of experience as a professional writer/editor in a wide variety of business subjects including leadership, entrepreneurship, careers/employment, healthcare, high tech, insurance, manufacturing, nonprofit fundraising, and more.

-Here are a few recent projects, below.
-CLICK HERE TO CONTACT ME to request a sample edit and your free quote.
+A few select projects are highlighted below.
+CLICK HERE TO CONTACT ME to request a free quote and sample edit.